Faulty system combined with pilot error led to Boeing 737 crash in 2021

 The pilots should have seen from the instrument panel attitude display that the plane was deviating from its flight path to the left.
 And they should have noted the right thrust lever not having moved backward like the left lever, alerting them to the asymmetric thrust.
 They apparently missed both clues.

-Just less than 5 minutes after takeoff, as the jet banked steeply left, an warning alert sounded in the cockpit: “BANK ANGLE.”
+Just under 5 minutes after takeoff, as the jet banked steeply left, a warning alert sounded in the cockpit: “BANK ANGLE.”

 Two seconds after the alert sounded, at an altitude of 10,700 feet, the pilot in command disengaged the autopilot system to take manual control.

-This pilot, a 54 years old with almost 18,000 hours of flight time with half of that in a 737, clearly didn’t realize that the autopilot had been compensating and masking the effect of the asymmetric thrust in the engines.
+This pilot, 54 years old with almost 18,000 hours of flight time, half of that in a 737, clearly didn’t realize that the autopilot had been compensating and masking the effect of the asymmetric thrust in the engines.

 With the autopilot gone, the countering forces from the control surfaces on the wings were removed and “the yaw and roll forces of the asymmetric power rolled the aircraft to the left,” the investigation report states.